EdwardJXLi/Wormhole/ROADMAP.md

     - [ ] Chunking (new file every x minutes)
     - [ ] Autodetect Video Capabilities
     - [ ] Controllable Video Thread
+- [ ] Migrate setup to new config and/or backend
+- [ ] Look into using poetry or some other dependency management system.
 - [ ] Interactive Shell Fix / Support

 ## Generation 3